Have you ever wanted to buy something—I mean you REALLY wanted to buy it—but you needed to be sold first?

 Another vital key to selling is understanding that a NO is not a NO, it’s a, “Not right now, tell me more.”
 It means you didn’t give me enough to justify a YES…yet!

 I do have a confession though… I used to hate rejection.
 I’d hide from it like my high school principal, and I really struggled to continue selling after a hard no.

 So what did I do?
 I played a game with myself.

 Will this work for you?
 Who the heck knows!
 But it’s worth a try.
-The very reason I use it is because it worked for ME, it allowed me to let those no’s run off my back without slowing me down, and made me smile inside (versus panic, cave and cry) allowing me to sell even BETTER.
+The very reason I use it is because it worked for ME, it allowed me to let those nos run off my back without slowing me down, and it made me smile inside (versus panic, cave, and cry) allowing me to sell even BETTER.
 I encourage you to try it in your life, and if it works, great, and if it doesn’t don’t stop there!
-Keep learning, keep experimenting and find that solution that does work for YOU.
+Keep learning, keep experimenting, and find that solution that does work for YOU.